 Document Management and Collaboration

 Microsoft built SharePoint to be a centralized collaboration hub.
-Since the introduction of Office 365, SharePoint has become an integral part of the Modern Workplace experience, brining collaboration capabilities to users.
+Since the introduction of Office 365, SharePoint has become an integral part of the Modern Workplace experience, bringing collaboration capabilities to users.
 Documents stored in SharePoint can be co-authored, meaning there is a single source of truth as opposed to multiple versions of a document being sent to contributors via e-mail.
 Kiefer has worked with clients to create structure for their SharePoint sites to make it easy to find documents that are stored in SharePoint.
 It is also important to mention that SharePoint “search” is outstanding and can be used to help users quickly find critical information that is stored in SharePoint.

 Another benefit of SharePoint is version control.
 Organizations can restore a file to a previous version if a document is changed and you would like to see the document at an earlier point in time, before the document had been edited or something critical was accidentally removed or deleted.